There is not one person who plans a vacation and wishes part of that vacation to be an illness.

 Do NOT try a new sunscreen while on vacation.
 Choose a sunscreen that you already like, or if you are trying a new one, use it at home at least one month prior to vacation.
 This is an especially important tip for those with allergies.
 If a reaction occurs, one month should allow for enough recovery time.

-Look for sunscreens that are free of toxic chemicals by checking here.
+Look for sunscreens that are free of toxic chemicals.
 My favorite sunscreen is organic, coconut oil which makes me smell like the Caribbean before I even leave home.
 I actually use this for my daily moisturizer, as well.
 Bringing along some pure aloe is another great addition to your travel bag and will help to heal abused skin.

 4. Healthy Eating